amanjotgill23/adoptapawnl/website.demo/README.md

 4. Added header and footer to all website pages.

 5. Added form to Contact Us page with labels and inputs for Name, Email, Phone number, Subject, Message.
 Also added a Submit button (currently without functionality).
-Added styling to the form and its elements.
+Added some styling to the form and its elements.

+6. Updated the Adoption Info page with a table containing links to 3 Newfoundland shelters.
+Some styling added to the table and rows.
+Will be adding basic information regarding each shelter and more styling in the next commit.